-7. UNSECURED NON-CONVERTIBLE LOANS - RELATED PARTIES
+7. UNSECURED DIRECTOR LOANS

-On March 4, 2020, the Company issued unsecured non-convertible loans to the directors of the Company in the total amount of \$95 ("Non-Convertible Loans").
-The Non-Convertible Loans bear interest at 10% annually and are repayable on or before March 15, 2022.
-On November 23, 2020, all of the unsecured loans from related parties, including accrued interest, were repaid.
+On March 4, 2020, the Company received unsecured non-convertible loans from directors of the Company in the total amount of \$95 (the "Director Loans").
+The Director Loans bore interest at 10% annually and were repayable on or before March 15, 2022.
+On November 23, 2020, all of the Director Loans, including accrued interest, were repaid.

-Docombor 31
+December 31